 Who it's best for

-OmniWatch is a budget-friendly identity theft protection service for individuals who need identity, credit, and dark web monitoring.
+OmniWatch is a budget-friendly dark web monitoring service for individuals who need identity, credit, and dark web monitoring.
 OmniWatch focuses on the essentials, whereas more costly competitors include social media, financial, and niche monitoring.

 What we liked

-Tracks data breaches: OmniWatch has a dedicated tab for data breaches, which competitors typically don't.
+Tracks data breaches: OmniWatch has a dedicated data breaches tab that competitors typically don't.
 It also displays recent data breaches on a ticker, which we found helpful in seeing the latest breaches that affected us.
 Plus, OmniWatch continuously scans the dark web and alerts you if leaked information from a data breach is found.

 Dedicated mobile apps: We like that OmniWatch offers its dark web monitoring, scam protection, antivirus, VPN, and more on dedicated apps for Android and iPhone.
 You can download the OmniWatch app from the Google Play Store or the App Store to ensure real-time protection on your mobile devices.